The Importance of Language Translation in Healthcare

 A professional medical translator doesn’t just translate the text; he/she localises it so that the integrity of the message remains the same when translated from one language to another.

 Localisation primarily includes addressing the cultural and social conventions of a country to convey the intended message.
 The process of translating medical texts and documents includes translation by native medical translators, proofreading by another local medical expert and stringent quality review.
 A medical translator’s role is to incorporate the cultural adaption of the language and then format the document for the patient population in a particular geography.

 Medical translation experts should have in-depth subject knowledge and be well versed with the standard terminologies used in the respective medical field – in the source and the target languages.

 When it comes to patient care, an accurate understanding of what needs to be translated is extremely crucial for all the stakeholders.

 The level of accuracy plays a significant role in medical translation as human beings are involved, and even a minor slip can be a threat to life.
-One of the commonly faced errors in medical translations is translating abbreviations .
-When translating, a medical translator has to deal with abbreviations, which is where a few problems arise.
-Often, there are several abbreviations for the same terminology, and this means the translation should reflect actual meaning with relevant context.
+One of the commonly faced errors in medical translations is translating abbreviations.
+When translating, a medical translator has to deal with abbreviations, where a few problems arise.
+Often, there are several abbreviations for the same terminology, which means the translation should reflect actual meaning with relevant context.